YurgFS/FS25_Yurg_Custom_Pack/README.md

 - optional working widths
 - optional unreal filling capacities
 - can also spread lime and fertilizer
-- now able to discharge
+- now able to discharge on silos
 - additional color configurations

 ### Planters